viktoriussuwandi/Celestial-Bodies-Database/README.md

 # Celestial Bodies Database
 #### Open [`file solution.txt`](solution.txt) To follow my terminal command.
 Solutions divided into several steps :
     1. Create database and connect to it.
-    2. Create required tables.
+    2. Create tables as required conditions.
-    3. Fill the required tables with data.
+    3. Fill the tables as required data conditions.
     4. Primary Key and Foreign Key assignment.
     5. Compact queries into universe.sql file.